Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 Through our Buy Before You Sell program, HomeLight can help you unlock a portion of your equity upfront to put toward your next home.
 You can then make a strong offer on your next home with no home sale contingency.

-DISCLAIMER: As a friendly reminder, this post is intended for educational purposes, not financial advice.
+DISCLAIMER: This post is intended for educational purposes, not financial advice.
 If you need assistance navigating the use of a bridge loan in Oregon, HomeLight encourages you to reach out to your own advisor.

 What is a bridge loan, in simple words?